CRB CLINIC - DIGITAL DENTISTRY

 Based on the information received, a consultation is held, a treatment plan is drawn up, and an extended consultation is conducted.

-Diagnosis of jaw joint pain
+Diagnosis of jaw joint crunching